jericson/jericson.github.io/README.md

 * Tag pages are built with the
   [jekyll-tagging plugin](https://github.com/pattex/jekyll-tagging).
 Since
-  Github pages are generated in safe mode, the process is a bit
+  GitHub Pages are generated in safe mode, the process is a bit
   convoluted:

     1. Build `_site/tag` with `jekyll build` on my local machine.
-    2. Move `site/tag` to `tag` and push changes to Github.
+    2. Move `site/tag` to `tag` and push changes to GitHub.
-    3. Github copies `tag` back to `_site/tag` so that they are served on the site.
+    3. GitHub copies `tag` back to `_site/tag` so that they are served on the site.

   It's important to remove the `tag` directory before running Jekyll